 Incarcerated persons who are housed in high-security or administrative separation may use the public telephones in the dayroom during the time allocated for that classification of incarcerated person to utilize that space.
-If portable telephones are available in the facility, persons who are housed in high-security or administrative separation units may have reasonable access to the portable telephones.
+If portable telephones or tablets are available in the facility, persons who are housed in high-security or administrative separation units may have reasonable access to the portable telephones or a tablet.